Wikia/traefik/docs/configuration/commons.md

 Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw values (digits).
 If no units are provided, the value is parsed assuming seconds.

+- `idleConnTimeout` is the maximum period for which an idle HTTP keep-alive connection will remain open before closing itself.
+If zero, the default timeout of 90 seconds is used.
+Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw values (digits).
+If no units are provided, the value is parsed assuming seconds.

 ### Idle Timeout (deprecated)